republic-of-folk/folk-airsoft/@folk_airsoft/README.md

 _* Safety hazard: __never__ aim your airsoft replica at other people nor animals!_

+## Requirements

+Arma 3 v1.94
+Currently *Republic of Folk Airsoft* requires no additional mods to work.

 ## Installation

-If you're not using Steam Workshop version, simply download the latest version and unpack it in your Arma 3 installation folder.
+If you're not using [Steam Workshop version](https://steamcommunity.com/sharedfiles/filedetails/?id=1846060911), simply download the [latest version](https://github.com/republic-of-folk/folk-airsoft/releases) and unpack it in your Arma 3 installation folder.
 Then launch Arma 3 with `-mod=@folk_airsoft` parameter.

 ## Safety hazard

-Republic of Folk Airsoft comes with standard plastic pellets and lethal ammunition.
+*Republic of Folk Airsoft* comes with standard plastic pellets and lethal ammunition.
 Both have same ballistic properties (or lack those) but standard version causes no damage at all and needs to be scripted in the mission.

 ## Shameless plug